seL4/docs/projects/sel4/porting.md

 about certain devices used by the kernel such as the timer.
 In debug mode, seL4 also makes use of the default serial device for debug output.

-Typically the Device Tree Source will be included in the [Linux kernel source](https://github.com/torvalds/linux), from there you can decompile the device tree blob (DTB) from building the Linux kernel to get the Device Tree that Linux uses.
+Often the Device Tree Source will be included in the [Linux kernel source](https://github.com/torvalds/linux), from there you can decompile the device tree blob (DTB) from building the Linux kernel to get the Device Tree that Linux uses.

 You can compile the Linux Device Tree Sources into a final Device Tree Blob with:

 ```sh
 make ARCH=<arm/arm64/riscv> CROSS_COMPILE=<TOOLCHAIN> defconfig
 make ARCH=<arm/arm64/riscv> CROSS_COMPILE=<TOOLCHAIN> dtbs